 Heinrich and Niklas knew about the terrible famine in Ireland.
 Countless people were starving or dying from epidemic diseases after blasts of potato blight had ruined the potato harvests for years, and thereby destroyed their basis for life.

 The English government could have helped, but things turned out differently.
-The starving Irish helplessly watched the few potatoes, desperately needed in Ireland, being shipped to England by British landowners.
-Even worse: the corn harvest that could have fed them was exported too, along with dairy products, since the penniless Irish could not afford them.
-Many in Westminster had no sympathy for the rebellious Irish, and argued that if they could not survive on the way they lived, then it was their fault – free Trade meant the survival of the fittest.
+The starving Irish helplessly watched as British landowners shipped the few potatoes left to England.
+Even worse, they also exported he corn harvest that could have fed the Irish, along with dairy products.
+Actually, the penniless Irish could not afford them.
+Moreover, many in Westminster had no sympathy for the rebellious Irish.
+They argued that if they could not survive on the way they lived, then it was their fault .
+Free Trade meant the survival of the fittest.

 Niklas and Heinrich were shocked.
-They had survived Napoleon’s disastrous Russian campaign and lived through hard years, but to see the children and their mother, traumatized and just skin and bones, broke their hearts.
+They had survived Napoleon’s disastrous Russian campaign and lived through hard years.
+However, to see the children and their mother, traumatized and just skin and bones, broke their hearts.
 Niklas did not find words.
 Then Heinrich, practical as ever, took up the little baggage they had.
 “Then let’s get you on the train home.”

-Having arrived safely at the “Merry Dragon”, Lorenz and his Irish protégés were pampered and encouraged by everyone around, to recover from their ordeals.
+At home at the “Merry Dragon”, everyone pampered and encouraged Lorenz and his Irish protégés, so they gradually recovered from their ordeals.
 Only a couple of days later Niklas gently told him that they had received more bad news from Germany.

-Hubert’s family, well known as democrats, had been denounced, the old gentleman was seriously ill, and they had gone to Brussels to live with Henriette’s relatives.
+Hubert’s family, well known as democrats, had been denounced.
+The old gentleman was seriously ill, and they had emigrated to Brussels to live with Henriette’s relatives.
 Jean had urged Anni to take their children Sophie and Hans with them.
-As much as he would miss them, he wanted them to learn and become free spirits, and that was not possible in a country where even a kindergarten was considered suspicious.
+As much as he would miss them, he wanted them to learn and become free spirits.
+Obviously, that was not possible in a country where even a kindergarten was considered suspicious.

 Carl Schurz in the United States (1852, America)